SHORINJI KEMPO AKA SHAOLIN TEMPLE BOXING

 Doshin had originally tried to change Japanese society by using lectures for education, but found that no one wanted to attend.
 When he saw a painting of Bodhidharma, the famous Chinese philosopher and sage, he recalled that, by legend, Bodidharma developed Kung Fu and taught it to the monks at the Shaolin Temple, as part of their spiritual practice.
+This inspired him to integrate his learning into the foundation of Shorinji Kempo, which includes various 技法 (giho) or techniques.
+Such practices are reminiscent of the disciplined routines found in 合気道 (Aikido) and 体術 (taijutsu), which focus on the coordinated use of body techniques in training.

 Zen meditation is an integral part of practice, and the techniques are always practiced in a cooperative, not competitive way.
 Meditation is part of the philosophy of the organization, and is also used to train the mind.
 Students’ fees are usually quite low, as the organization is set up as a non-profit.
 The purpose of their schools is to teach and spread the art and its moral and religious principles, and not to provide school instructors with the opportunity to make a living or even get rich living teaching the art.
+Each 師範 (shihan), or master instructor, is devoted to upholding these non-materialistic values, ensuring the spiritual growth of each participant.

 In Japan, the headquarters dojo of the governing body, the World Shorinji Kempo Organization, has registered this martial art as a religion.
 The philosophy and principles taught focus on building character, in particular strength, courage, justice, and compassion.